Jamie Russell: Post-career recognition

 Russell has been inducted into the Canada Basketball Hall of Fame (2000), the Ontario Basketball Hall of Fame (2019), the Colgate University Athletic Hall of Honor (1980) and the city of Burlington Sports Hall of Fame (2016).
 Also, the 1976 men's national team of which he was part was inducted into the Canada Basketball Hall of Fame (2007).

 Medical career

 Russell received his medical degree from McMaster University in 1979.
 He served as assistant coach at McMaster while completing his studies.
 He completed his residency at McMaster and his fellowship in surgery/critical care medicine at the Maryland Institute for Emergency Medical Services.
 He is board certified by the American College of Surgeons in Surgery and Surgical Care, a Fellow of the American College of Surgeon, a member of the American Society of General Surgeons and an instructor in Advanced Trauma and Life Support.
 He is also a clinical assistant professor at the University of Arizona.

 Personal life

-Russsell was raised in Burlington, Ontario and was born on 23 April 1952.
+Russell was born and raised in Burlington, Ontario on 23 April 1952.